Lumi-supercomputer/LUMI-AI-example/docs/multi_gpu_and_node.md

 ## CPU-GPU binding
 For optimal performance on a LUMI-G node, it is important to set the correct bindings between CPU cores and GCDs (see also https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/distribution-binding/#gpu-binding).
-We illustrate how this can be achieved for two scenarios: when using the torchrun launcher, as well as srun.
+We illustrate how this can be achieved for two scenarios: when using the torchrun launcher, as well as `srun`.
 We use the PyTorch DDP example, but the steps are the same for the DeepSpeed example.

 #### torchrun
 When torchrun is used, there is no way to pass binding information to the launcher, so the GPU binding has to be set in the python script itself, as follows: